Abdullah-171/API-Testing/README.md

 # API-Testing
-API Testing using PostMan and NewMan
+API Testing and generate report using PostMan and NewMan